jsk-ros-pkg/jsk_robot/jsk_denso_robot/README.md

 `:start-grasp` method returns `t` if it succeeded to grasp object.
 If it returns `nil`, nothing was grasped.

-When the robot detect errors, the LED of the robot become yellow or red.
+When the robot detects errors, the LED of the robot becomes yellow or red.
 Or you can find warning message like follows.
 ```
 [ WARN] [1607683352.232275227]: Call {func_id: 72, vntArgs: ({vt: 3, value: 182} {vt: 3, value: 1} {vt: 8, value: P(210.0,0.0,-60.0,180.0,0.0,80.0,261)} {vt: 8, value: })}
 -2111814862 -7ddfbcce